aleessandrohr/aleessandrohr/README.md

 ## About me

-hi, my name is Alessandro and i'm a front-end developer. 👋
+Hi, my name is Alessandro and i'm a front-end developer. 👋

 ### Skills